What is COPD?

 Chronic obstructive pulmonary disease, or COPD, is an inflammatory chronic lung disease that leads to obstructed airflow.
 It typically develops slowly, but it’s progressive, meaning its symptoms worsen over time.
 It can cause coughing and difficulty breathing.

 Two of the most common types of COPD are chronic bronchitis and emphysema.
 Chronic bronchitis refers to the effects on the bronchi, or large airways.
 Emphysema refers to the changes in the alveoli, or air sacs.
 Both are common with COPD and both contribute to airflow obstruction and symptoms.

 COPD most often affects older adults.
-COPD can become increasingly restricting on daily activities, and is currently the third leading cause of death in the United States.
+COPD can become increasingly restricting on daily activities, and is currently the

 The most common symptom of COPD is difficulty breathing or shortness of breath.
 The narrowing and thickening of the bronchi cause a chronic cough and sputum production.

 Many people in the early stages of COPD have few or no symptoms.
 People commonly start to develop symptoms once significant damage to the lungs has occurred.

 People with COPD are divided into four different groups that range from mild (patient group A) to very severe (patient group D).
 Different symptoms accompany each group.
 Each progressing group results in more airway restrictions and limitations than the last.
 Within each of these groups, people may experience periods where their symptoms are noticeably worse and require medication changes.
 These periods are known as exacerbations.